eaglerforge/EaglerForgeInjector/docs/apidoc/index.md

 However, when calling methods via `ModAPI.hooks`, `ModAPI.reflect`, or even just running a method that takes in object arguments on something like `ModAPI.player`, passing in these ModAPI proxies will cause an error.

-To pass in raw java data simply call `getRef()` on the proxym which will return the raw, unmodified version of it.
+To pass in raw java data simply call `getRef()` on the proxy which will return the raw, unmodified version of it.

 For example, take the method `setRenderViewEntity()` on `ModAPI.mcinstance`.
 Instead of passing an entity from `ModAPI.world.loadedEntityList.get(index)` directly, you need to use `ModAPI.world.loadedEntityList.get(index).getRef()`.
 Demo code:
 ```javascript